Table Tennis Smash

 How to Play Table Tennis Smash

 Want to discover how to play table tennis smash?
-The forehand and backhand smash are important table tennis strokes to play when the ball is high enough.
-How your position, body, and bat transfer weight, strike and finish matters.
+The forehand and backhand smash are important table tennis strokes when the ball is high enough.
+How do your position, body, and bat transfer weight, strike, and finish matter?

-These two stroke styles are crucial components of any table tennis player‘s firepower, and we explain them in full here.
+These two stroke styles are crucial components of any table tennis player‘s firepower, and we fully explain them here.

 How To Play Table Tennis Smash?

-When the other player plays the ball really high towards you in table tennis, you have the opportunity to strike fast and hard to drive him/her back away from the table and try to conclude the rally and pick up the point.
+When the other player plays the ball high towards you in table tennis, you can strike fast and hard to drive him/her back away from the table and try to conclude the rally and pick up the point.

 You can execute a forehand or backhand smash depending on how much time you have to get into position.